orbeon/orbeon-forms-doc/xforms/tutorial.md

 * Orbeon Forms receives the request, looks up the page flow file, and finds out that `view.xhtml` must be served.
 * `view.xhtml` goes through the XForms engine, which does a few bits of magic: it goes through an initialization phase, where it creates the objects you have defined such as as model, instance, and controls.
 * Once this is done, the XForms engine sends the `xforms-ready` event to the model.
 * Because you have defined an event handler for `xforms-ready`, that handler is called.
-This caused the `<xforms:send>` action to be run and, therefore, the `list-submission` submission to be sent.
+This caused the `<xf:send>` action to be run and, therefore, the `list-submission` submission to be sent.
 * The submission performs an HTTP GET to the URL you have specified.
 The connection reaches the built-in eXist database, which returns the document called `books.xml`.
 The content of that document reaches back the XForms engine, which stores it into the `books-instance` instance.
 * The XForms engine updates the XForms controls bound to the instance with the values now contained in the instance.
 For example, the "title" and "author" input fields are now updated with the values that came from the database.
 * The XForms engine sends an HTML page to your web browser.
 You see the page with all the correct data as saved earlier into the database.

-_Actions_ and _events_ are very important in XForms: they are the glue that allows you to react to different "things" that happen in an XForms page, whether controlled by the XForms engine or directly by the user.
+_Actions_ and _events_ are very important in xf: they are the glue that allows you to react to different "things" that happen in an XForms page, whether controlled by the XForms engine or directly by the user.
 This is very similar to using JavaScript in a regular HTML page.
 In XForms, they allow you to react to the user pressing a button, entering data, etc. XForms comes with a number of standard events and configurable action that you can combine in many ways, so that in most cases you don't need to use something like JavaScript.

 (You may wonder what would happen the first time the `list-submission` is called if no `books.xml` document is available in the database.
 The answer is that the database would return an error, and the submission would throw an event called `xforms-submit-error`.
 But because you don't have an event handler for this event, nothing happens: the initial content of the `books-submission` instance is not changed and so you see an empty form.)